BGeil/Tomagotchi-Mini/README.md

 Let's use our front-end web development skills to create a "living" pet!
 We'll use HTML, CSS, and JavaScript/jQuery to interact with our pet.

 #Requirements
-Create a repo for your tomagotchi pet [check] make a commit after you finish each one of the following [] Create a Class (JS Class, look at your notes if your forget) for your tomagotchi Instatiate your Tomagotchi
-Display a character of your choice on the screen to represent your pet Display the following metrics for your pet:
-Hunger (1-10 scale)
+Create a repo for your tomagotchi pet   														[check] make a commit after you finish each one of the following Create a Class (JS Class, look at your notes if your forget) for your tomagotchi 				[check] Instatiate your tomagotchi 																		[check] Display a character of your choice on the screen to represent your pet                          [] Display the following metrics for your pet:														[InProgress] Hunger (1-10 scale)
 Sleepiness (1-10 scale)
 Boredom (1-10 scale)